AFS 200 African American Art History

 AFS 201 Introduction to African American Studies

-This course acquaints students with historical, social, political, and psychological perspectives on the African American struggle to gain acceptance in America.
+This course acquaints students with historical, social, political and psychological perspectives on the African American struggle to gain acceptance in America.
 This course covers major fundamental factors that shaped the African American experience and the field of African American Studies and examines the lives of key individuals that added greatly to the history of this country.

 AFS 210 Blacks in American Society

-experience from multi-faceted and multi-disciplinary perspectives; particularly the experiences of members of the African American community in the twentieth century, and early twenty first century.
+This course is open to all undergraduate students.
+It explores the African American experience from multi-faceted and multi-disciplinary perspectives; particularly the experiences of members of the African American community in the twentieth century, and early twenty first century.
 Central to the above exploration will be the critique of the foremost theories and methodologies of African American sociology, African American political science, and black economics.
-The course also reviews the accomplishments of leading African American historical figures of the relevant eras; and analyzes the interplay of race, racism, and socio-culture in the full span of black life in the United States.
+The course also reviews the accomplishments of leading African American historical figures of relevant eras; and analyzes the interplay of race, racism, and socio-culture in the full span of black life in the United States.

 AFS 260 Understanding Race

-Race is used as a fundamental organizing principle of American socioculture, yet it is one the most profoundly misunderstood aspects of “the” human condition.
+Race is used as a fundamental organizing principle of American socio-culture, yet it is one the most profoundly misunderstood aspects of “the” human condition.
 Many courses offer a unit, chapter, or one-day debates on the subject.
 This course seeks to provide a comprehensive look at race (and its companion, racism)—especially in its socio-historical, bio-cultural, politico-economic dimensions.